 In syn.ikia, Terje Jacobsen represents SINTEF in the General Assembly.

-Dr. Caroline Cheng works as a research scientist at SINTEF Community, and is also an adjunct Associate Professor at NTNU Business School at the Norwegian University of Science and Technology.
-Caroline holds a PhD in Industrial Economics and Technology Management (Strategy) and has previously worked in managerial positions in business development and strategic marketing in Singapore and Hong Kong.
-Caroline is involved in the Research Centre on Zero Emission Neighbourhoods in Smart Cities and in strategy consulting projects for firms in the built environment.
+Dr. Caroline Cheng is a research scientist at SINTEF Community, and also an adjunct Associate Professor at NTNU Business School at the Norwegian University of Science and Technology.
+Caroline holds a PhD in Technology Management (Strategy) and is involved in projects dealing with climate friendly buildings and neighbourhoods.
+Prior to research, Caroline has been in various managerial capacities in business development and strategic marketing in the banking sector in Singapore and Hong Kong.

 Senior Advisor and Researcher

 Dr. Ann Kristin Kvellheim works as a senior advisor at SINTEF Community and she holds a PhD in Technology Management.
 Ann Kristin is involved in a number of projects with common denominators in innovation, policy measures and business development, including the Research Centre on Zero Emission Neighbourhoods in Smart Cities.